 (1) The allowed parameter range of the TIDSI model is $1 < c < c^*$ with $c^* \simeq 1.172$.
 Within this accessible range, the TIDSI-CL model gives a good description of the properties of the TIDSI model.

-(2) Our simulation data for the distribution of the largest domain in steady state at $T_c$ agrees well with the analytic results \cite{Bar2016}.
-We showed that its length $l_\text{max}$ shows large fluctuations typical of FDPO along the critical locus in the accessible range $1 < c < c^*$.
+(2) \r{Our simulation data for the distribution of the size of the largest domain $l_\text{max}$ in steady state at $T_c$ agrees well with the analytic results \cite{Bar2016}.
+We show that $l_\text{max}$ exhibits} large fluctuations typical of FDPO along the critical locus in the accessible range $1 < c < c^*$.

-(3) During coarsening following a quench to the critical point, we find that at time $t_w$, correlations develop within a length scale $\mathcal{L}(t_w)$ which grows as $\mathcal{L}(t_w) \sim t_w^{1/z}$ with $z = 2$.
-The globally largest domain is proportional to $\mathcal{L}(t_w)$ with a multiplicative logarithmic correction involving $L/\mathcal{L}(t_w)$, as shown recently in \cite{Das2023}.
-Further, the two-point correlation function during coarsening exhibits scaling as a function of $r/\mathcal{L}(t_w)$, and displays a cusp with the same exponent as predicted analytically \cite{Barma2019, barma2023book}.
+(3) During coarsening following a quench to the critical point, we find that at time $t$, correlations develop within a length scale $\mathcal{L}(t)$ which grows as $\mathcal{L}(t) \sim t^{1/z}$ with $z = 2$.
+The globally largest domain is proportional to $\mathcal{L}(t)$ with a multiplicative logarithmic correction involving $L/\mathcal{L}(t)$, as shown recently in \cite{Das2023}.
+Further, the two-point correlation function during coarsening exhibits scaling as a function of $r/\mathcal{L}(t)$, and displays a cusp with the same exponent as predicted analytically \cite{Barma2019, barma2023book}.

 (4) In the disordered phase, the correlation length $\xi$ is very large in the range $[1,c^*]$ if $T\gtrsim T_c$.
 Thus, there is a very large finite size effect if, as happens in practice, the condition $\xi >> L$ holds.
-Then, if the system is quenched to temperatures slightly above $T_c$, the correlation function $G(r)$ continues to show a cusp as a function of $r/\mathcal{L}(t_w)$.
+Then, if the system is quenched to temperatures slightly above $T_c$, the correlation function $G(r)$ continues to show a cusp as a function of $r/\mathcal{L}(t)$.
 However, the cusp singularity is now described by an effective exponent, $\alpha^{\text{eff}}$, which is distinct from the analytic value $\alpha$ predicted by TIDSI-CL.
 On the other hand, if the system is quenched below $T_c$, we observed that $\alpha^{\text{eff}}$ approaches $1$ as expected for normal phase ordering.

-(5) Next, we study the steady-state dynamics of the TIDSI model for a fixed $T$ ($\geq T_c$).
+(5) We studied the time auto-correlation function of the TIDSI model and found that in steady state it is a singular scaling function of $t/L^z$, characterized by a cusp exponent $\beta = \alpha/z$ with $z = 2$.
+Next, we studied the steady-state properties of the auto-correlation function of the TIDSI model for a fixed $T$ ($\geq T_c$).
 We extracted the cusp exponent from the scaled correlation function at steady state and found that it agrees with the corresponding $\alpha^{\text{eff}}$ during coarsening at the same $T$.